Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Evaluating our Statistical Model

 \subsection{Comparing Our Statistical Model to Measurements}

-We begin our evaluation of our statistical model of self-interference against actual measurements.
-Ideally, values of self-interference drawn from our model should align (in distribution) with what was measured.
-To conduct this evaluation quantitatively, consider the following.
+Ideally, values of self-interference drawn from our model should align spatially and in distribution with what was measured.
+To evaluate such quantitatively, consider the following.
 Let $\sKtx$ be a random subset of $K$ elements from $\braces{1,\dots,\Ntx}$ without replacement.
 In other words, $\sKtx$ contains $K$ random transmit indices.
 Let $\sKrx$ be defined analogously as a set of $K$ random receive indices.

 Then, let $\sM$ be the set of measured \ginr values for each transmit-receive beam pair whose indices are elements of $\sKtx$ and $\sKrx$, defined as